arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 # Details

-By advertising the JMAPACCESS capability, the server asserts that if a mailbox or message has a particular object ID when accessed via either IMAP or JMAP (see {{RFC3501}}, {{RFC9051}} and {{RFC8620}}), then the same mailbox or message is accessible via the other protocol, and it
+EDIT: By sending the JMAPACCESS response code, the server asserts that if a mailbox or message has a particular object ID when accessed via either IMAP or JMAP (see {{RFC3501}}, {{RFC9051}} and {{RFC8620}}), then the same mailbox or message is accessible via the other protocol, and it